mflova/mflova-vim-config/README.md

   - Yaml: yamllint.
   - Rst: rstlint and rstcheck.
   - Grammar-based: codespell and proselint.
-- Fast and easy replace mode
+- Fast and easy replace mode.
 - Extremely quick script to print variables and its type.
-- Improved motion all over the document with just a few keys
+- Improved motion all over the document with just a few keys.
-- Integrated unit test frameworks within VIM (such as PyTest)
+- Integrated unit test frameworks within VIM (such as PyTest).
+- Previewers for RST and Markdown that are live updated.
+- Debugger for Python.
+- Refactor capabilites.

 ## Installation